open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

 Starting/stopping acquisition
 ===============================

+If a plugin needs to block acquisition from starting, it can override the following method:

+.. function:: bool isReady()

+    Informs a plugin that acquisition is about to begin.
+The plugin should return :code:`true`` to confirm that acquisition can be safely started.

+    :return: :code:`true` if acquisition can be started, :code:`false` otherwise.

+Ideally this should be accompanied by a status message stating the reason why acquisition could not begin.

-If a plugin needs to update its internal state just before the start of acquisition, it should override the following method:
+If a plugin needs to update its internal state when acquisition starts or stops, it should override the following method:

 .. function:: bool startAcquisition()

     Informs a plugin that acquisition is about to begin.
-If a plugin is not ready to handle incoming data, it can return :code:`false` to prevent acquisition from starting.

 .. function:: bool stopAcquisition()

     Informs a plugin that acquisition has stopped.
-The return value is not currently handled.

 Processing data